 One of the top reasons that seniors fall in their homes is because they do not engage in regular physical activity.

-- Engage regularly (e.g., every other day for about 15 minutes daily) in exercise designed to increase muscle and bone strength, and to improve balance and flexibility.
-Many people enjoy walking and swimming.
+- Engage regularly (e.g., every other day for about 15 minutes daily) in exercise designed to increase muscle and bone strength, and to improve balance, flexibility and coordination.
+Many people enjoy walking, swimming and other water workouts.

 - Undertake daily activities in a safe manner, such as reaching and bending properly, taking time to recover balance when rising from a chair or bed, learning the proper way to fall, and learning how to recover after a fall.